Aortic Dissections

 If a dissection occurs and cuts off blood supply to important organs like the brain, this disease can be fatal to the patient.

-Thus, it is recommended to see a doctor to look at the current size of a dissection and suggest possible treatments, like surgery, to remove or overcome the dissection (Mayo Clinic).
+Thus, it is recommended to see a doctor to look at the current size of a dissection and suggest possible treatments, like surgery, to repair the vessel (Mayo Clinic).

 Want to learn more about this topic?